Who we are and what we do

 |Important engine power notice for owners of Isle of Man registered fishing vessels|

 |Local queen scallop fishermen are invited to make application for grant funding to diversify, during an eight-week application window.
 Additional funding under the Agriculture and Fisheries Grant Scheme has been made available to industry to support diversification.
 Applications will be accepted between 23rd September and 18th November 2019.
 For more information please see /QSCgrants|

 |Please note that the fishing restriction in the Douglas bank area of Manx waters remains in place through the Isle of Man's domestic Sea-Fisheries (Technical Measures) Bye-Laws 2000, Part III (Restrictions on fishing for Herring), Section 18 (1) - Subject to paragraph (2), no person shall retain on board herring which are caught from 21 September to 15 November within that part of the territorial sea lying within that part of ICES Division VIIa bounded by the following co-ordinates:

 |The summary of the results from the survey on the potential business impacts of the introduction of catch recording for under 10m fishing vessels is now available.|

 |Landing Obligation will apply to the Isle of Man fisheries from 1 January 2019|

-Please note that until Brexit takes place, businesses that export fish or fishery products to the EU, or fishermen that land their catch directly into EU ports, can continue to trade with the EU as they do now.
+There will now be a transition period until 31 December 2020 while the EU and UK negotiate new arrangements.
+During the transition period existing rules and arrangements will remain in place for people and business in the Isle of Man.
+Until 31 December 2020 businesses that export fish or fishery products to the EU, or fishermen that land their catch directly into EU ports, can continue to trade with the EU as they do now.

 Information for Isle of Man Vessel Owners in the event of a no deal Brexit – If you intend to make a direct landing into an EU country